DataResponsibly/we-are-ai/modules/who-lives-who-dies-who-decides/_posts/2000-03-03-the-trolley-problem.md

 title: The Trolley Problem
 ---

-## The Trolley Problem (30 mins)
+## The Trolley Problem (15 mins)

-There is never a simple solution to an ethical issue: things get even more complicated when people try to embed ethics into complex technological systems.
-By way of a popular (albeit simplistic) example, we’re going to explore the Trolley Problem.
+To start off our journey into AI ethics, we will watch and then discuss a popular example from moral philosophy called the “Trolley Problem.”
+As you watch the video, note any observations, questions, or comments you may have.

 <br>